-Ensure the student knows their way around key areas of school eg. Ensure good lighting without glare, avoiding glare from windows ٠ Dining room, learning centre social /recreational areas. controllable with blinds.
-Enabling Environments Ensure the child is made aware about any changes to room layout.
-Signage should be clear and accessible. ٠ ٠ Ensure all equipment and storage in classroom is labelled clearly.
-For out of school activities ensure the child is named on any risk • (School Building) Make the classroom environment/layout consistent. assessment taking into consideration the implications of their eye • Aim to keep walkways as clear as possible, coats hung up etc. condition. ٠ Make sure the light is good but avoid glare from windows Displays should be bold, have good contrast and should be at eye • • level if possible.
-Aim to keep walkways as clear as possible, coats hung up etc. A coat peg at the beginning or end of the row will help towards Outside areas - Changes in levels, stair nosing well highlighted. ٠ independence.
+- Ensure the student knows their way around key areas of school eg. Dining room, learning centre social /recreational areas. - Ensure the child is made aware about any changes to room layout. - Ensure all equipment and storage in classroom is labelled clearly. - Make the classroom environment/layout consistent. - Aim to keep walkways as clear as possible, coats hung up etc. - Displays should be bold, have good contrast and should be at eye level if possible. - Outside areas Changes in levels, stair nosing well highlighted.